 - If you apply autofit row height in a range of cells beforehand then the row height will adjust automatically whenever wrap text is applied in those cells.

-Now you know 4 different methods on how to auto-fit row height or column width of wrap text in excel.
+Now you know 4 different methods on how to auto-fit row height or column width of wrap text in Excel.
 Please let us know which method you prefer the most.
 You can also use the comment section below for further queries or suggestions.
-Do visit our ExcelDemy blog for further readings on excel.
 Stay with us and keep learning.